 -

 Look for Patterns: As you gain experience, you'll start to recognize patterns in polynomial multiplication.
 This can help you to simplify the process and solve problems more quickly.
-For example, recognize and memorize special product formulas like (a + b)² = a² + 2ab + b² and (a + b)(a - b) = a² - b².
+As an example, recognize and memorize special product formulas like (a + b)² = a² + 2ab + b² and (a + b)(a - b) = a² - b².

 -